neilgupta/timeliner/README.md

 ## How

 1. Fork this repo
 2. Edit `_config.yml` to fill in your personal details and timeline events.
+Delete or update `CNAME`.
 3. Go to your fork's settings tab, scroll down to the GitHub Pages section, select the `master` branch source and click Save.
 4. Visit http://username.github.io/timeliner